simeononsecurity/simeononsecurity.ch/content/articles/fundamentals-of-coding_-languages-you-should-know/index.en.md

 Kotlin is a modern programming language that has gained popularity for Android app development.
 It offers several advantages over traditional languages like Java:

-* **Interoperability**: Kotlin is fully interoperable with Java, allowing developers to seamlessly integrate Kotlin code into existing Java projects.
+* **Interoperability**: Kotlin is fully interoperable with Java, allowing developers to smoothly integrate Kotlin code into existing Java projects.
 * **Null Safety**: Kotlin has built-in null safety features, reducing the risk of null pointer exceptions.
 * **Conciseness**: Kotlin has a more concise syntax compared to Java, resulting in less boilerplate code.
 * **Coroutines**: Kotlin provides native support for coroutines, making asynchronous programming easier and more efficient.

-If you are considering developing Android apps, Kotlin is a language worth exploring.
-Its modern features and seamless integration with Java make it a powerful choice for Android development.
+If you're considering developing Android apps, Kotlin is a language worth exploring.
+Its modern features and smooth integration with Java make it a powerful choice for Android development.

 Emerging Coding Languages
 -------------------------